CRANIOSACRAL THERAPY & LISTENING TOUCH

-Prolonged stress, physical traumas, excessive strain, surgical operations, habits involving incorrect posture and movement, all these promote the development of body tension, causing restrictions in movement, pain, swelling and chronic fatigue.
+Prolonged stress, physical traumas, excessive strain, surgery, as well as dysfunctional postural and movement habits can promote the creation of tensions causing pain, restrictions in movement, swelling and sense of fatigue.

-Treatment with Cranio-Sacral Therapy and Myofascial Techniques helps to release those tensions which cannot be treated through straightforward relaxation, increasing a sense of well-being and the natural processes of recovery of the body.
+Bodywork sessions integrating Craniosacral Therapy can help release those tensions and promote relaxation, increasing a sense of well-being and supporting the natural processes of recovery.

-Cranio-Sacral Therapy was developed by Dr. John Upledger around 1980.
-It's based on Osteopathy in the Cranial Field, which was developed in 1899 by William G. Sutherland.
+Craniosacral Therapy was developed by Dr. John Upledger around 1980.
+It's based on Cranial Osteopathy, which was developed in 1899 by Dr. William G. Sutherland.

-Cranio-Sacral Therapy and Myofascial Techniques are devised to work on the body and act on certain nerve receptors present in the myofascia, a combination of mys, myos = muscular tissue, and fascia = connective tissue, the tissue which literally connects and "holds together" the various parts of the body forming it into a whole unit, in which painful or invalidating limits might develop following prolonged physical or emotional stress and traumas.
+Craniosacral Therapy is devised to work on the body by acting on certain receptors present in our myofascia (from mys, myos = muscular tissue, and fascia = connective tissue), the body tissue which literally connects and "holds together" the various parts of the body.

-The treatment is carried out by exercising manual pressure, lightly or intensely according to necessity, on the soft tissue of the body, that is, on the muscular and connective tissue.
-In Cranio-Sacral Therapy, particular attention is paid to the skull and the sacrum areas, to “rhythms” and to the internal micro-movements of the body perceivable through contact with the same body tissues.
+A Craniosacral session is performed by exercising a very gentle and light manual pressure on the soft tissue of the body (fascia).
+Particular attention is given to the skull and the sacrum areas, to body “rhythms” (breathing, fluids, etc.) and to the internal micro-movements of the body perceivable through this kind of touch.